 So, back to the Mixed Olive Tapenade Crostini with Grilled Bread…

-- 2 whole anchovies or 2 teaspoons paste
+- anchovies – Either whole anchovies or anchovy paste will work.

-- 1 tablespoon fresh herbs thyme, basil, oregano, parsley
+- fresh herbs – I like thyme, basil, oregano, and/or parsley.

 - Make the tapenade – The tapenade involves adding the ingredients to a food processor and pulsing them to the desired consistency.
 I prefer a mince to a rough chop or a paste.